ambern115/CSCI2041/Homework/Hwk_04_Programs_as_Data.md

 + Tuesday, March 6: (Yuze Jiang, via Eric), fixed error in example evaluation for the `unparse` function.

++ Wednesday, March 7: (Eric), fixed some awkward wording description of type inference for the ``Eq`` expression form.

 # Writing transparent code

 We have discussed the importance of writing code in a manner that